-Completion of an Accredited Interpreter Training Program (ITP) from an accredited College or University; advanced college degree preferred.
+Completion of an Interpreter Training Program (ITP) from an accredited College or University; advanced college degree in related field preferred.
 Advanced interpreter training required; certification preferred.
 Relevant experience may substitute for the educational requirement on a year-for-year basis.
-Demonstrated experience in a range of communication access tools, approaches, and systems (ASL, TypeWell, CART, Amplification, etc.) in a post secondary educational setting.
+Demonstrated experience in a range of communication access tools, approaches, and systems (ASL, TypeWell, CART, Amplification, etc.) in a post-secondary educational setting.
 Demonstrated experience communicating with deaf individuals.
 Experience in coordinating personnel and/or arranging contracted services.
 Knowledge of TypeWell technology requirements.

 KNOWLEDGE, SKILLS, AND ABILITIES

-- Considerable knowledge of a variety of sign languages used by consumers as well as the unique needs of clients in an educational setting.
+- Forms of sign languages used by consumers as well as the unique needs of clients in an educational setting.

-- Knowledge of a variety of subject matter presented in college classes as well as an understanding of what is expected of students in those classes.
+- Knowledge of a variety of subject matter presented in college classes as well as an understanding of college culture and classroom expectations.

-- Skill in using a variety of sign language styles.
+- Using a variety of sign language styles.

-- Ability to work with people of diverse age groups and social, cultural, economic, and ethnic backgrounds.
+- Work with people of diverse age groups and social, cultural, economic, and ethnic backgrounds.

-- Ability to read a variety of sign language styles to allow equal participation for the client.
+- Accommodate a variety of sign language styles to allow equal participation for the client.

-- Ability to problem solve in emergency interpreting and transcribing situations.
+- Problem solve in emergency interpreting and transcribing situations.

-- Ability to effectively manage and prioritize the work to meet student, staff and administrative needs.
+- Effectively manage and prioritize the work to meet student, staff and administrative needs.

 - Communicate effectively.